-To implement USEO 12898, U.S. DOT relies on U.S. DOT Order 5610.2(a), which applies to actions undertaken by U.S. DOT operating administrations, including FRA.
+At the time the data and analyses that support the EIR/EIS were collected and conducted, the Authority relied on U.S. DOT Order 5610.2(a) to implement USEO 12898.
+U.S. DOT Order 5610.2(a) applies to actions undertaken by U.S. DOT operating administrations, including FRA.
 The U.S. DOT Order affirms the importance of considering EJ principles as part of early planning activities in order to avoid disproportionately high and adverse effects.
 The Order states that U.S. DOT will not carry out any programs, policies, or activities that will have a disproportionately high and adverse effect on minority populations and/or low-income populations unless "further mitigation measures or alternatives that would avoid or reduce the disproportionately high and adverse effect are not practicable."
 The Order defines environmental justice to mean an adverse impact that is predominately borne by a minority population and/or a low-income population, or that would be suffered by the minority population and/or low-income population, and that is appreciably more severe or greater in magnitude than would be suffered by the non-minority population and/or nonlow-income population.